cureofdeath/PyTodo/README.md

 # PyTodo
-this repo contains some py code files
+this repo contains some python code files